Low Income Cut-Off (LICO)

 Used in 2011 in Canada in place of the long-form census questionnaire, the voluntary National Household Survey (NHS) provides information about the demographic, social and economic characteristics of people living in Canada as well as the housing units in which they live.
 The information from the survey provides data to support federal, provincial, territorial and local government planning and program delivery.
 The NHS was replaced by the reinstated mandatory long form census.

-The After-Tax Low Income Measure (AT LIM) is the international standard used to measure poverty and deprivation and is increasingly being adopted by federal and provincial governments as the de facto Canadian standard.
+The After-Tax Low Income Measure (AT LIM) is the international standard used to measure poverty and deprivation and prior to the adoption of the Market Basket Measure in 2018, represented the standard most widely used in Canada.
 Using LIM, those with after-tax incomes 50% or below the national after-tax median income, adjusted for family size, are considered to be living in low income.
 After-Tax LIM is calculated after federal and provincial income taxes have been paid and income transfers received.
-The 2014 low income thresholds are $17,824 for a single adult, $30,301 for a lone-parent family with two children under age 16 and $35,648 for a two-parent family with two children under the age 16.
+The 2015 low income thresholds are $18,213 for a single adult, $30,962 for a lone-parent family with two children under age 16 and $36,426 for a two-parent family with two children under the age 16.

 Data on the prevalence of low income is from the Annual Income Estimates for Census Families and Individuals (T1 Family File) or T1FF for short.
 Starting with the 2000 tax year, the T1FF standard tables are available on CANSIM down to the Edmonton CMA level of geography.
 T1FF data is taken from tax records.
 It is considerably more accurate than the previous small sample income surveys used to calculate poverty rates.